zincware/MDSuite/README.md

 There is a live version of the documentation hosted [here](https://mdsuite.readthedocs.io/en/latest/).
-If you would prefer to have a local copy, it can be built using sphinx by following the instructions below.
+If you prefer to have a local copy, that can be built using sphinx by following the instructions below.

 ````shell